-The Little Compton skull is a bare outline with thinly-textured wings.
-It was the work of a rural carver.
+The Little Compton skull is a crude outline, the tenuous work of a rural carver.
 Compare it to the grave of Elizabeth Cutter, 1662, in Cambridge, Massachusetts (below).
 The Cutter skull has depth and weight; the wings are carefully feathered.

 On the grave of Nathaniel Mather, 1688, in Salem, Massachusetts (below), the high-spread wings have a dynamic appearance, like a crow alighting on a branch or a rooster bristling its hackles.
 Translated from the Latin, the banner warns “Remember that you will die.”

 And here is a grave in Malden, Massachusetts, from 1677.
 Note the hourglass and crossed bones, which commonly accompanied the death’s head.

 On this 1713 stone in Boston, the hourglass is swept up in death’s flight:

 This 1717 stone combines the death’s head, an hourglass, and two coffins.
 Wearing eyebrows and almost a mustache, the skull stares insistently:

 On the grave of Samuel Wright, in Northampton, Massachusetts (below), the grinning death’s head wears a crown of victory.
 Death was commonly called “the king of terrors.”

 Here is a massive example, on the 1670s grave of four children in Boston.
 The wings are finely detailed.
 The broad, foreboding skull emphasizes death’s unblinking insistence.